LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

-Plugins could hijack prompts on a specific topic by curating their functionality descriptions such that they always get precedence over other plugins in the same category.
+\textbf{``Squat'' a topic.} Plugins could hijack prompts on a specific topic by curating their functionality descriptions such that they always get precedence over other plugins in the same category.
 For example, a travel reservation plugin could include in its description that the LLM platform should always call the plugin for all travel related queries.
+We identified a plugin on OpenAI that could potentially squat user prompts on a topic.
+We describe the details in Risk~\ref{attack:topic-squatting}.